 Ardmore, OK (ADM)

-Featuring stuccoed walls and brick accents, the depot was built in 1916 by the Santa Fe Railway and the Rock Island Railroad.
-The Ardmore Main Street Authority completed a renovation in 2001.
+Featuring stuccoed walls and brick accents, the depot was opened in 1917 by the Santa Fe Railway and the Rock Island Railroad.
+The Ardmore Main Street Authority completed an extensive renovation in 2001.

 251 East Main Street